 Shaler created this young family out of respect for the optimism that helped his parents and other settlers to forge ahead in the untamed wilderness of America.

-BACKGROUND: The Pioneers has become a well loved landmark of Waupun’s Wilcox Park since 1940 when it was placed at this site.
+Since its dedication in 1940, The Pioneers has been a well-loved landmark at Waupun’s Wilcox Park.
 Shaler sculpted this piece in memory of his mother’s steadfast dedication to her family and the toilsome pioneer lifestyle.

 DOE AND FAWN

-The pair of deer are Shaler’s simple tribute to the pastoral scene at the Rock River Country Club, on of his favorite places.
-All kinds of wildlife roamed the grounds then as they do today.
+This pair of deer are Shaler’s simple tribute to the pastoral scene at the Rock River Country Club, one of his favorite places.
+Wildlife roamed the grounds then as they do today.

-BACKGROUND: In addition to inventing and manufacturing a new kind of umbrella, Shaler’s company also produced golf clubs.
-The wise industrialist was instrumental in creating Waupun’s private nine-hole golf course and country club.
+In addition to inventing and manufacturing a new kind of umbrella, Shaler’s company also produced golf clubs.
+The wise industrialist was instrumental in creating Waupun’s Rock River Country Club.

 DAWN OF DAY

-BACKGROUND: This statue, dedicated in 1931, is also known as “Waubun”, a Native American work which means “dawn of day.”
-The city of Waupun was originally called Waubun.
+This statue, dedicated in 1931, is also known as “Waubun,” a Native American word which means “dawn of day.”
+The City of Waupun was originally called Waubun.
 The ‘b’ became a ‘p’ when the city’s name was commissioned around 1840 and a spelling error was made.
 Dawn of Day was Shaler’s first heroic bronze statue, sculpted using several different models to achieve the maiden’s perfection.